KhadijaaaaaB/stellar-fang/README.md

 The game unfolds through a series of logical steps requiring you to use terminal commands to navigate and interact with the ship's systems:

 1. **Diagnosis:** Begin by exploring the ship's file system by entering `stellar_fang_ship` using `ls` and `cd`.
 4 critical systems have a `status.txt` file.
-Find and read them to find the one reporting a critical error. (see figure above for at-risk parts)
+Find and read them to find the one reporting a critical error (see figure above for at-risk parts).
 2. **Bring the repair parts:** The error message will tell you which components of the broken system need to be replaced.
 These components are located in the ship's `Storage`.
 You have to follow the EMERGENCY_REPAIR_GUIDE to repair the parts.
 3. **Neutralize the virus:** Oh no... a virus is preventing you from repairing the spaceship (it's hiding repair_protocol.sh).
 The virus is running in the background.
-Identify it, then kill it! (use `ps` and `kill`)
+Identify it, then kill it! (use `ps` and `kill`).
 Once the virus is killed, the repair script should appear.
 4. **Repair the ship:** You will find that the repair script, `repairprotocol.sh`, is locked due to file permissions.
 Unlock it.
 5. **Resolution:** Execute the repair script (`./repairprotocol.sh`) to repair the ship and win the game.